 How to print a variable in Python

 Learn how to print a variable in Python.
-This guide covers various methods, tips, real-world applications, and common error debugging.
+This guide covers various methods, tips, real-world uses, and how to debug common errors.

 Using the print() function